The CORE Project

 Project description

-Running until March 2025, the Cambridgeshire Open RAN Ecosystem (CORE) project will deliver a cutting-edge, multi-vendor 5G Open RAN neutral host platform catering for High Demand Density (HDD) locations.
-The primary objective of this project is to cultivate technical expertise and insights to accelerate the deployment of 5G in similar regions across the UK.
+Running until March 2025, the Cambridgeshire Open RAN Ecosystem (CORE) project delivered a cutting-edge, multi-vendor 5G Open RAN neutral host platform catering for High Demand Density (HDD) locations.
+The primary objective of this project was to cultivate technical expertise and insights to accelerate the deployment of 5G in similar regions across the UK.

-In simple terms, this means the project aims to show how Open RAN can help build mobile networks to deliver reliable connectivity in very busy locations.
+In simple terms, this means the project’s aims were to show how Open RAN can help build mobile networks to deliver reliable connectivity in very busy locations.

 Cambridgeshire Open RAN Ecosystem project – what we’re doing, why and where

-The Connecting Cambridgeshire team is excited to lead this transformative project that will unlock new opportunities, propel innovation, and reinforce the UK’s position at the forefront of Open RAN technology exploration.
+The Connecting Cambridgeshire team is excited to have been the lead on this transformative project that will unlock new opportunities, propel innovation, and reinforce the UK’s position at the forefront of Open RAN technology exploration.

 Project milestones and updates